-Dresden with it's population over 500 000 is the secong largest (after Leipzig) city in German state of Saxony and it is situated on a very south - close to border with Czech Republic, which makes it perfect destination for day tripping from Prague since it is only 150km away.
+Dresden with its population over 500 000 is the second-largest (after Leipzig) city in the German state of Saxony and it is situated on a very south - close to the border with the Czech Republic, which makes it a perfect destination for day-tripping from Prague since it is only 150km away.
 Dresden lies in the broad basin of the Elbe river, one of the major waterways in Central Europe.
 It runs from the Czech Republic through Germany to the North Sea.
-Dresden was designated a UNESCO World Heritage site in 2004, but the construction of four lane bridge across the river nearby the old town caused UNESCO to revoke the designation in 2009.
+Dresden was designated a UNESCO World Heritage site in 2004, but the construction of a four-lane bridge across the river nearby the old town caused UNESCO to revoke the designation in 2009.

 Zwinger Palace - The Royal Palace (Residenz) and it's Green Vault - Semper Opera House - Church of Our Lady (Frauenkirche) - Brühl's Terrace - Procession of Princes - Alternatively very good shopping mall 5 minutes from the old town

 It is advisable to check the opening times for places you would like to visit as some of them might be closed on certain days, times of the year or could require to have a reservation in advance, which we're happy to assist you with - if known reasonable time ahead.